bcedu/VGrive/README.md

   <a href="https://appcenter.elementary.io/com.github.bcedu.vgrive"><img src="https://appcenter.elementary.io/badge.svg" alt="Get it on AppCenter" /></a>
 </p>

+### Install from .deb file

+For debian based distributions (ubuntu, linux mint, elementary,...) you can install VGrive directlly with the .deb file attached to the newest release of VGrive.

 ### Manual Instalation

 Download last release (zip file), extract files and enter to the folder where they where extracted.